ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 * check the trustworthiness of a provider
 * check the integrity of modifications or transformations applied by a provider

-### Software Integrator Assembling a Software Product for a Smart Car
+### Software Integrator Assembling a Software Product for an Autonomous Vehicle

 Software Integration is a complex activity.
 This typically involves getting various software components from multiple suppliers, producing an integrated package deployed as part of device assembly.